Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 What’s happening inside your home can tell you a lot about what’s going on outside.
 Head up to your attic on a sunny day and turn off the lights.
 Do you see any slivers of daylight coming through the roof boards?
 That’s a clear sign of a hole.
 You should also inspect your attic for signs of moisture, mold, and rot.
 Look at the rafters and the underside of the roof deck for water stains or dark marks.
 A musty, damp smell is another major red flag.
 Check the insulation, too—if it looks compressed or feels damp, you likely have a leak somewhere that needs immediate attention.

-Look for Granules in Your Gutters
+Look for Shingle Granules in Your Gutters

 Next time you’re cleaning your gutters, take a look at what’s inside.
 Finding a significant amount of asphalt granules—the coarse, sandy material that coats your shingles—can be a sign that your roof is nearing the end of its life.
 These granules protect the shingles from the sun’s harsh UV rays and weather damage.
 While it’s normal to lose some, especially after a new installation, a large accumulation means your shingles are becoming brittle and losing their protective layer.
 Be sure to check the areas around your downspouts, as this is where the granules will often collect after washing off the roof.

-Know When to Call a Professional
+Know When It’s Time to Call a Pro

 A DIY assessment is a great starting point, but it can’t replace a professional evaluation.
 If you notice any of the signs of damage mentioned above, or if you’re simply unsure about the condition of your roof, it’s time to call for a professional inspection.
 A qualified roofing contractor has the training and safety equipment to get on your roof and identify subtle issues you might miss from the ground.
 They can assess the full extent of any problems and give you a clear picture of whether you need a simple repair or a full replacement, providing you with peace of mind.